A simple list of all categories in the 31st Quill Awards is available here.

 Entrants will be asked to provide detail on the reach of the podcast and explain any ongoing impact of the work.

-Podcast award entries are asked to submit one audio file up to 45 minutes in length, containing clips from multiple episodes.
+[Podcast award entries will be judged on one audio file up to 45 minutes in length, which can contain clips from multiple episodes.
 This compilation should reflect the podcast's use of sound, music, interview techniques, editing and writing to engage listeners.
-Except for cutting and editing clips from published episodes together in one file with a clear fade in and out between each clip, no further editing should be completed, and no extra content should be recorded for the purpose of this entry.
-There is no limit to the number of clips you can include in your compilation and there are no restrictions on the length of each clip.
+Except for cutting and editing clips from published episodes together in one file with a clear fade in and out between each clip, no further editing should be completed, and no extra content should be recorded for the purpose of this entry.]

 Enter now